 - Place 2 – 3 tbsp of oil or butter in a large pot and heat over medium heat.

 - Add the onions and garlic and saute to soften the onions.
-Add the mushrooms, thyme, cayenne pepper, black pepper and sugar.
-Saute the mushrooms until they soften.
+Add the mushrooms, thyme, cayenne pepper, black pepper and sugar, and saute the mushrooms until they soften.½ medium onion, 3 – 4 garlic cloves, 226 g brown mushrooms, 1 tsp dried thyme, ½ tsp cayenne pepper, ½ tsp black pepper, 2 tsp sugar

-- Dissolve the cornstarch in the milk and add it to the mushroom mixture, along with stock and leftover turkey and ham.
+- Dissolve the cornstarch in the milk and add it to the mushroom mixture, along with stock and leftover turkey and ham.3 tbsp cornstarch, 2 cup milk, ½ – ¾ cup stock, 1 lb leftover cooked turkey, ½ cup left over ham

 - Let the liquid simmer (uncovered), until it thickens.
-While the turkey filling is being cooked, preheat oven to 350°F/180°C.
+While the turkey filling is being cooked, preheat the oven to 350°F / 180°C.

-- Once the turkey filling has thickened and is creamy, add the vegetables and simmer until the vegetables are heated through.
+- When the turkey filling has thickened and is creamy, add the vegetables and simmer until the vegetables are heated through.
+If the filling is too thick, add more stock/water to thin it out.2 ½ cups leftover roasted vegetables, More stock/water to thin it out if needed

-- Transfer the filling to a buttered, oven-proof dish.
+- Transfer the filling to a buttered, oven-proof dish and get the mashed potato topping ready.

-- Sprinkle half of the shredded cheese over the turkey filling.
+- Sprinkle half of the shredded cheese over the turkey filling.1½ cups pepper jack cheese

-- Dollop the prepared mashed potato mix (recipe below) over the turkey filling and carefully spread it evenly.
+- Dollop the prepared mashed potato mix over the turkey filling and carefully spread it evenly.2 ½ – 3 cups creamy mashed potatoes

-- Use a fork to create a grooved pattern on the surface (as seen in the pictures).
+- Use a fork to create a grooved pattern on the surface (as seen in the pictures in the post).

-- Bake in the oven for 30 minutes until the mashed potatoes start to caramelize and turn a golden brown and the filling is bubbling along the edges.
+- Bake in the preheated oven for 30 minutes until the mashed potatoes start to caramelize and turn golden brown and the filling is bubbling along the edges.

 - Remove from the oven and let it rest for a few minutes before serving.